How To Apply

 We run background check on all employees.
 Please only apply if you are able to pass a background check that will show that you are suited to work in a facility with children.
 It will go back to the the date you were born.

 ALL employees with a regular weekly schedule (2+ days) and their children will get a 50% discount for ANY class at Bravo.
 This includes daycare, arts academy classes, camps etc. This discount can be used for employee or their legal children, not grandchildren or employee siblings (max 2 people using discount per employee).

 - Daycare & Preschool: Utah law requires these teachers to be 18 years or older.

 - All Other Programs: We will hire applicants that are 16-17 years old, that are able to commit and sign a contract to be at Bravo for a minimum of twelve months.
 However, we have found that a lot of these high school age applicants are more comfortable being on our substitute list.

 We want to be sure this position is the right fit for you and for Bravo.
-Below is our three step interview process:
+We have three levels of interviews for all positions.

 What Is Your Staff Saying?

 “I really like the staff and feel like we are a kind of family; we all get along well and even though we only see each other for a few moments each day it makes work that much more enjoyable.
 I love the school and am proud to work at a place that supports arts education, as it is one of my biggest passions.” -Ms. Jones

 “I have really enjoyed working for Bravo Arts Academy for the last seven years.
 The music department is extremely organized!
 The level system for students makes it easy to teach and fun and motivating for the students!
 The owners and staff are so much fun to work with.
 Bravo does all the marketing, scheduling, and financial part of the business and I just get to do what I love best… TEACH!” -Ms. Owen